IvyBits/old-slack-emojis/README.md

 Bring back old emojis to new Slack!

 ## What is this?
-In February 2018, Slack pushed a change making Google emojis used on all platforms, instead of the older Apple emojis.
+In February 2018, Slack pushed a change making Google emojis used on all platforms except macOS, instead of the older Apple emojis.

+On macOS, emojis have been instead switched to the newer iOS 10.2 style, instead of the original iOS 6 style.

 ### Before change